 Stop for a coffee

 Bordeaux is a surprising city when it comes to good coffee places.
-While France doesn’t have a strong reputation in making good coffee, Bordeaux prides itself on its coffee scene, with cute little coffee places popping up in every corner.
-The list is quite long but here are some of my favorites: Kuro, Sip, l’Alchimiste, and Piha in the city center and Café Eriu and Café Gusco within a few minutes walk of the center.
+While France doesn’t have a strong reputation for making good coffee, Bordeaux prides itself on its coffee scene, with cute little coffee places popping up on every corner.
+The list is quite long but here are some of my favorites: Kuro, Sip, l’Alchimiste, and Piha in the city center, and Café Eriu and Café Gusco within a few minutes’ walk of the center.
 Read more about some of the best coffee places in Bordeaux here.

 Check out my video about Café Eriu

 Bordeaux is a very flat and bike-friendly city.
 There are many interesting cycling trails you can do around the Bordeaux metropole, however, the most recommended one in the city center is the bridge-to-bridge trail.
 The circuit goes from Pont Pierre (the central bridge of Bordeaux) to the new Pont Chaban Delmas, on both sides of the Garonne river.
 Besides the very pleasant ride on the riverfront, you get to see some of the most beautiful and fun places in Bordeaux such as the stunning 18th-century buildings along the riverfront, the Cité du Vin, Darwin, and more.
 You can read all about it in my article about the bridge to bridge trail.